 HE Award Nomination Form

 Completed nominations are to be forwarded to either of the following:

-HE Award nominations open on 1st January and close on the 30th September each year.
-Nominations are to be forwarded through the SSSI Hydrography Commission SSSI for the attention of the HE Award Committee Chair by this closing date for consideration by the HE Award Committee mid October.
-Late submissions will not normally be considered.
+HE Award nominations will remain open until 15th October 2019.
+Nominations are to be forwarded through the SSSI Hydrography Commission SSSI for the attention of the HE Award Committee Chair by this closing date for consideration by the HE Award Committee.

 Further information on the HE Award can be obtained from the SSSI Hydrography Commission website.